CAA-VN/VN-master/README.md

 # Continuous Integration

 Since the aim is to make this for-sale, the repo will not be public and will not be open source.
 This unfortunately limits the CI options available.
-As such, as of know I am planning on creating a simple CI for this project, which will include extra helpful features like a node graph for each pull.
+As such, as of now I am planning on creating a simple CI for this project, which will include extra helpful features like a node graph for each pull.

 # Tentative Style and Conventions Guide